 During the third quarter of 2021, the shareholders approved the issuance of up to one million shares or share equivalents in the form of stock options for the purposes of share issuance for compensation to Board Members and grants to certain staff members for recruiting and retention.
-On July 14, 2021, the Company filed an S-8 registration statement in concert with the 2021 Equity Incentive Plan which was deemed effective on August 5, 2021.
+On August 5, 2021, the Company filed an S-8 registration statement in concert with the 2021 Equity Incentive Plan.
 The plan covers a period of ten years.